 If a company offers a lifetime warranty, then you might think that your artificial grass is covered for, well, a lifetime.
 However, this usually isn’t the case.
 Unfortunately for buyers, there aren’t any laws about how companies use this “lifetime” term.
 Many times it’s up to the company or manufacturer to determine how long that warranty is applicable and what they consider to be the lifetime of that product.
 And sometimes, a lifetime warranty is even dictated by the state you live in.

-Some companies producing products overseas don’t provide a limited 10, 12 or 15-year warranty that is pretty standard in this industry.
+Some companies producing products overseas don’t provide a limited 10, 12 or lifetime warranty that is pretty standard in this industry.
 Instead, they offer a much lengthier or even lifetime warranty.
 But buyers beware!
 They often can’t hold true to their warranty simply because receiving your defective product and sending you a new one is very expensive due to freight costs alone.

 Let’s say that your artificial grass was fine for the first few years and then started experiencing issues.
 You call your local installer with the issues only to find out they have gone out of business.
-Now who do you call?
+Now, who do you call?
 Good luck finding the actual manufacturer contact info!
 It doesn’t exist, yet they are the ones who offered you the product warranty.
 This is a real-case scenario, and what that means is that you’re out of luck.
 And remember, especially with a lifetime warranty, it’s only as good as the life of the company that offers it.
-It’s important to research how long the turf company or manufacturer has been in business for and to do your due diligence by reading lots of reviews on sites like Yelp, Google, the Better Business Bureau and industry websites, such as the Synthetic Turf Council (STC).
+It’s important to research how long the turf company or manufacturer has been in business and to do your due diligence by reading lots of reviews on sites like Yelp, Google, the Better Business Bureau and industry websites, such as the Synthetic Turf Council (STC).

 Read the Fine Print